 But somehow this job where I get to cheer people on and help them to clearly tell their stories, reach their audiences, and serve their target customers with ethical practices is a natural fit.

 Sharing about my day job was so fun!
-And it also led to a few conversations with people curious to learn more about my day to day work.
+And it also led to a few conversations with people curious to learn more about my day-to-day work.
+The thing is, while I don’t share about my daily work frequently, I do love my job.
+And what I have discovered is that many of YOU love your work too!

 I’m a huge believer in two things: